lawmaster10/howcryptoworksbook/Part_02_Ethereum_Ecosystem.md

 This EIP allows **Externally Owned Accounts (EOAs)** to temporarily set their code and behave like a smart account for a single transaction.
 An EOA user can delegate their authority to a smart wallet implementation for one transaction to access features like batched transactions or gas sponsorship, and then immediately revert to a normal EOA.
 This provides a much smoother transition for the millions of existing users, allowing them to tap into AA features without migrating their assets.

 EIP-7702 enables **ephemeral delegation per-transaction** without permanent smart wallet deployment, superseding earlier approaches such as EIP-3074.

+### Intents, Solvers, and UX

+With these primitives in place, the UX frontier is shifting from transactions to intents.
+Intent systems let users express desired outcomes while solvers or bundlers compete to satisfy them through order‑flow auctions or private routes.
+Session keys provide scoped, time‑bound permissions; passkeys and social recovery reduce reliance on mnemonics.
+Safe UX relies on thorough simulation, sensible limits and allowlists, human‑readable prompts, and paymasters that can sponsor gas without adding hidden trust.

 ## Key Takeaways
 - Gas measures EVM work; fees = Gas Used × (Base Fee + Priority Fee) under EIP-1559.